dmerejkowsky/blog/content/post/2017-10-18-my-javascript-workflow.md

 What I like about TDD is that each of the phases has a very precise goal and a specific way of thinking about the code:

-* *red*: think about APIs and architecture: what the production code would look like
+* *red*: think about API and architecture: what the production code would look like
 * *green*: just get the tests to pass, write the feature as quickly and as simply as possible
 * *refactor*: consider the mess you've made, and clean it up.